IlluminusLimited/pgdice/README.md

 ```ruby
 PgDice.validation.assert_tables(table_name: 'comments', future: 30, past: 90)
 ```

+An [InsufficientTablesError](lib/pgdice.rb) will be raised if any conditions are not met.

 This will check that the table 30 days from now exists and that there is still a table from 90 days ago.
 The above example assumes the table was partitioned